docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 For :ref:`ListItem` objects only.
 When true, the item is marked with the platform-appropriate checkmark.
 When false, no checkmark is drawn, but space is reserved for it in the left margin, so that the item lines up with other checkable items.
-When undefined, no space is reserved for a checkmark.
+When ``undefined``, no space is reserved for a checkmark.

 --------------------------------------------------------------------------------

-.. _control-object-property-columns:
+.. _controlobj-columns:

 columns
 *******